-That’s exactly what led us to the massive expansion of our graphics capabilities.
+That’s exactly what led us to the massive expansion of our graphics department that redefines what we can produce and the types of programs we can support.
 For starters, we’ve almost doubled the footprint of the department taking it to 10,000 square feet and giving it a new, more efficient layout.
 But the exciting news is the addition of some of the graphic world’s best, new printing and finishing technologies to our already substantial capabilities.

 What technologies did we add?
 Well, for the graphic geeks out there, the two most important pieces of equipment are: